Kelley Nan

 Susan, thank you for taking the time to comment!
 It is not- just a hand towel 😉

-10. Julie Russell says
+Julie Russell said:

 We just finished a new build and I’ve been grappling with the under sink mess complicated by pipes, disposals, etc. Ugh.
 You’re space is almost identical to mine so I shopped your post and should be organized in the time it takes for UPS to deliver my order.
 Thanks for the great ideas, particularly the jar for dishwasher pods.
 Yay!